It’s here –the day you take the leap into the wild and wooly world of entrepreneurship, leaving behind the security and stability of a “normal” job.

 Looking back, there were several key actions I should have taken before quitting my job to go full-time in my business.
 They say hindsight is 20/20 – well, maybe a few aspiring entrepreneurs can glean some wisdom from the things I wish I’d known.

-Here’s the scoop on 5 things you should do BEFORE you quit your day job and dive headfirst into the world of entrepreneurship:
+Here are 5 things you should do BEFORE you quit your job to become an entrepreneur:

 Try your idea out.

 I recommend at minimal “trying” your business idea out for at least six months by burning the midnight and weekend oil before you turn in your resignation letter.

 Good news is that this straddling the fence, business idea test period is easier than ever, thanks to the internet and the emergence of the gig economy.

 For most companies – product or service – you can at least get your website up and test the market with your idea.
 Invest a couple grand into promo and see if the fish bite.
 If they don’t bite after a couple weeks or months, you may want to take your idea back to the drawing board and do some tweaking while your day job still covers the bills.

 Create a website, social accounts, and some decent branding.
 You don’t even have to take work that comes your way – just gauge the response.